 In February 2016, the FASB issued ASU 2016-02-Leases, which requires the recognition of right-of-use assets and lease liabilities on the consolidated balance sheet for substantially all leases.
 ASU 2016-02 includes a number of optional practical expedients that entities may elect to apply.
 ASU 2016-02 will also require significant additional disclosures about the amount, timing and uncertainty of cash flows from leases.
-ASU 2016-02 will be effective for us beginning on January 1, 2019, using a modified retrospective approach.
+In July 2018, the FASB issued ASU 2018-10-Codification Improvements to Topic 842, Leases, and ASU 2018-11 Leases (Topic 842) Targeted Improvements, which address questions about how to apply certain aspects of ASC 2016-02.
+The clarifications address the rate implicit in the lease, impairment of the net investment in the lease, lessee reassessment of lease classification, lessor reassessment of lease term and purchase options and variable payments that depend on an index or rate, and provide an alternative transition approach that allows companies to initially apply the new leases standard by recognizing a cumulative-effect adjustment on adoption date.
+ASC 2016-02 will be effective for us beginning on January 1, 2019, using a modified retrospective approach.
 Based on our current lease portfolio, we currently estimate the value of leased assets and liabilities that may be recognized on the consolidated balance sheet to be at least \$45.0 million.
 We are continuing to evaluate the impact of ASU 2016-02 and our estimate is subject to change.
-We do not believe that ASU 2016-02 will have a material impact on our consolidated statements of operations and cash flows.
+We do not believe that ASC 2016-02 will have a material impact on our consolidated statements of operations and cash flows.
 We expect to expand our disclosures in the notes to consolidated financial statements to include more details on our leases, significant judgments and lease-related amounts recognized in the consolidated financial statements.